Multi-height analysis of rational points of toric varieties: The notion of universal torsors

 As in \cite[2.2.1]{peyre_duke}, we can define locally a measure over $V(\Q_v)$ by the relation where $(x_1,..,x_n) : \Omega \rightarrow \Q_v^n$ is a local system of coordinates defined on an open subset $\Omega \subset V(\Q_v)$ and $\frac{\partial}{\partial x_{1,v}} \wedge..\wedge \frac{\partial}{\partial x_{n,v}} $ is seen as a local section of $\w_V^{-1}$.
 This local measure does not depend on the choice of coordinates, therefore we can glue together these measures and we get a measure $\mu_{V,v}$ over $V(\Q_v)$.

-By \cite[lemma 2.1.2]{peyre_duke}, we have that if $V$ has good reduction at every finite places and the norm is defined by the model (for example if it is a split toric variety), then: In order to define the Tamagawa number of our variety $V$, one adds some convergence factors $\lambda_v = L_v(1,\Pic(\overline{V}))$ for $v$ a finite place and $\lambda_v = 1$ if $v$ is infinite.
+By \cite[lemma 2.1.2]{peyre_duke}, we have that if $V$ has good reduction at every finite places and the norm is defined by the model (such hypotheses are verified by a split toric variety), then: In order to define the Tamagawa number of our variety $V,$ we first define convergence factors.
+We set $\lambda_v = L_v(1,\Pic(\overline{V}))$ for $v$ a finite place and $\lambda_v = 1$ for $v$ is infinite.